redactive-ai/redactive/examples/python-cli-app/README.md

 pip install .
 ```

-After the app is installed you can run `redactive_test_app` and start querying!
+After the app is installed you can run `redactive_sample_app` and start querying!